braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/integration.md

 {% tab .p12 Certificate (Legacy) %}
 **Using a .p12 certificate (legacy)**

 Alternatively, you may utilize Apple's older authentication scheme (.p12 SSL certificates).
-Unlike the .p8 solution described above, these certificates automatically expire every year and will require you to regenerate and re-upload them.
-Braze will send you email reminders as the certificate approaches expiration to help your notifications continue uninterrupted, but because this is a manual process, we recommend utilizing the above-described .p8 authentication scheme instead.
+Unlike the .p8 solution, these certificates automatically expire every year and will require you to regenerate and re-upload them.
+Braze will send you email reminders as the certificate approaches expiration to help your notifications continue uninterrupted, but because this is a manual process, we recommend utilizing the .p8 authentication scheme instead.
 However, if you still wish to, you may configure and upload .p12 certificates as described below:

 **Step 1: Generate Certificate Signing Request**